 Programs for Adults

 Join us for a Movie Night at the library!
-The movie is to be determined, so keep an eye on our Facebook page for the movie selected.
-Popcorn, pop, and chips will be provided.
+Movie is to be determined.
+Refreshments will be provided.

 Fall Creek Public Library

 122 E. Lincoln Ave.

 Fall Creek, WI 54742

 Saturday 10 am – 1 pm